chrisman/vote/2020/11-03/amendment-77.md

 # [2020-11-03](README.md) / Amendment 77: Local Voter Approval of Casino Bet Limits and Games in Black Hawk, Central City, and Cripple Creek

+Voting yes means:

+1. Allow the residents in casino towns to vote to raise the max bet from $100
+2. Allow the residents to vote to allow more types of games

+## Vote

+👍 Yes

+## Why

+- Extra tax revenue sounds good
+- why not!

 ## Resources